Sync Materialized View

 show alter table materialized view from test_db;

-The output will show all materialized view creation tasks for that database.
-A sample output is:
+Description: The result shows all materialized view creation tasks for this database.
+Example output:

 +--------+---------------+---------------------+---------------------+---------------+-----------------+----------+---------------+----------+------+----------+---------+